faassen/bundle_example/README.md

 least until HTTP2 is widely deployed.
 It's much faster to load one or a few large files.

-That's we use tools to bundle modules into larger files we can then easily include on a web page using a `<script>` tag: bundles.
+That's why we use tools to bundle modules into larger bundle files we can then easily include on a web page using a `<script>` tag.

 Node
 ----